robertjd/okta.github.io/_source/_authentication-guide/tokens/refreshing-tokens.md

 You would then get back an ID token alongside your access and refresh tokens.

 > NOTE: Although you requested access, refresh, and ID tokens, the refresh token can only be used to get a new access token.
-An ID token will not be returned.
+An ID token cannot be refreshed.

 For more information see the [Okta OAuth 2.0 reference page](/docs/api/resources/oauth2.html#response-parameters-1).

 ## Get a Refresh Token Silently for Your SPA

 In a normal Single-Page Application (SPA) it is usually undesirable to redirect the user to a login page during normal navigation.
 For example, a user could request access to a resource, prompting your SPA to send a request to the Okta `/authorize` endpoint.
 Normally, if a user does not have a valid session, this request will result in a redirection to a login page.
 To avoid this disruptive redirection, the endpoint allows for a request parameter called `prompt`.
 If the value of the `prompt` parameter is `none`, this guarantees that the user will not be prompted to login, regardless of whether they have an active session or not.
 Instead, your application will either silently obtain the requested tokens or an OAuth error response.
 How to act on the error is up to you.

 For more information on the `/authorize` endpoint, see the [Authentication Request section of the OIDC Reference](/docs/api/resources/oidc.html#authentication-request).